 Since 1987, the Transition House Association of Newfoundland and Labrador has provided its now 8 member organizations with guidance, training, research and community awareness initiatives.
 As a strong collective voice in equality-seeking work in the Province of Newfoundland and Labrador, it lobbies for the financial support needed to operate and establish new transition houses, participates in anti-violence activities in the province and offers regular networking opportunities to staff and management.

-Since 1966, the YWCA Yellowknife has been a leading provider of housing and services for the most vulnerable people in its community.
-As a non-profit agency that exists to increase the well-being and independence of people, particularly women, the YWCA Yellowknife provides shelter for women fleeing family violence, transitional and emergency housing programs, community support services and after-school programs.
-YWCA Yellowknife is designated the regional Network member for NWT, which includes 4 other sheltering organizations.
+Since 1966, the YWCA Northwest Territories has been a leading provider of housing and services for the most vulnerable people in its community.
+As a non-profit agency that exists to increase the well-being and independence of people, particularly women, the YWCA NWT provides shelter for women fleeing family violence, transitional and emergency housing programs, community support services and after-school programs.
+YWCA NWT is designated the regional Network member for NWT, which includes 4 other sheltering organizations.